A fractional representation approach to the robust regulation problem for MIMO systems: Solvability Conditions and Controller Design

 \subsection{Case IV: Simple Signal Generators}

-As the final result it is shown that the classical solvability condition of Theorem 7.5.2 of \cite{Vidyasagar} and the related controller design method are applicable in the general framework provided that the internal model is given by a single element with a weakly coprime factorization.
+As the final result it is shown that the classical solvability condition of Theorem 7.5.2 in Vidyasagar \cite{Vidyasagar} and the related controller design method are applicable in the general framework provided that the internal model is captured by a single element with a weakly coprime factorization.
 In such a case, the parametrization of all stabilizing controllers can be applied to obtain a parametrization of all robustly regulating controllers.